Uptown, Sidetown and More

 This hamlet is home to hip spots some locals wish were secret when the town swells with seasonal visitors.
 But the owners of SQZBX Brewery & Pizza Joint certainly appreciate the popularity.
 Cheryl Roorda and Zachary Smith performed an award-winning rehab on a historic old piano shop on Ouachita Avenue, turning it into this district's beloved SQZBX (pronounced “squeeze box”).
 Roorda and Smith are also co-founders of Sidetown’s 102.5 KUHS-FM.
 This volunteer-run station is the only solar-powered radio station in Arkansas.

-Next door, the dive-y Starlite Club (temporarily closed as a safety precaution during the pandemic) is a zany place to drink, dance, play darts and attend wacky live events.
+Next door, the dive-y Starlite Club (which has now reopened after being temporarily closed as a safety precaution during the pandemic) is a zany place to drink, dance, play darts and attend wacky live events.

 Other businesses anchoring Sidetown are Taco Mama-Sidetown, the Colorado Grill and Splash Wine Bar, an upscale hangout known for its back patio, fire pits and charcuterie boards.